Line 5 Eglinton: Timeline

 On February 10, 2017, Bombardier filed an injunction, seeking to compel Metrolinx to stick with their contract.
 Metrolinx responded that Bombardier did deliver a prototype for testing, as required by the contract.
 However, Metrolinx claimed that the prototype was so incomplete that it would not power up.

 Between March 13 and 17, the TBMs Don and Humber were removed in pieces from the extraction shaft on Eglinton Avenue just east of Yonge Street.

 In July 2017, construction crews began preparation for constructing the eastern at-grade portion of the line by removing the median in the roadway.

 On August 9, the first piece of track, a turnout, was installed at the Eglinton Maintenance and Storage Facility (EMSF) in Mount Dennis.
-The facility was scheduled for completion in late 2018, but construction is now expected to be complete in early 2019.
+The facility was scheduled for completion in late 2018 but this date was later revised to early 2019.